Frequently Asked Questions (FAQs)

 At the end of the day, the type of wax or blend you choose for your candles depends on what you value most.
 A candle made of Apricot~Coconut~Soy wax might seem a bit more pricey than the bigger and cheaper paraffin wax candle next to it but it is important to look at the burn time, scent quality, and environmental impact of the candle, too.

-What are Enzymes & What are Odors?
+What are Odor Neutralizing Molecules & What are Odors?

 Odors are caused by volatile organic compounds (VOCs) that are released into the air by chemicals, gases, bacteria, fungi, and molds.
-These compounds can come from various sources, including althletic or workout gear, shoes, pets, foods, smoke, and more.
+These compounds can come from various sources, including athletic or workout gear, shoes, pets, foods, smoke, and more.

 When these VOCs interact with the sensory receptor cells in your nose (olfactory receptors), they produce the sensation of a bad smell that alerts your body that this air might be dangerous to breathe.

-How do our Enzymes neutralize odors?
+How do our Odor Neutralizing Molecules neutralize odors?

 What are your candle burning guidelines?